rugbyprof/5143-Operating-Systems/Assignments/P04/README.md

 # This binary code can be then processed by the CPU class, going through RAM and cache, and executed by the ALU.
 ```

-### Notes:
-- **Simplification**: This example simplifies the parsing and conversion process for clarity and educational purposes.
-- **Flexibility**: You can extend this process to handle more complex expressions and a wider range of operations.
-- **Teaching Focus**: This approach allows students to see the step-by-step transformation from a high-level arithmetic expression to low-level binary code, mirroring real-world CPU operations.

-By walking through these steps, students can gain a deeper understanding of how high-level operations are translated into machine-level instructions and executed by a computer's hardware.

 -----